tamara-lee/PlacementSystem/README.md

 - Ensure that the **JWT_SECRET_KEY** in the **.env** file is modified for security reasons.

+## Assumptions

+1. User accounts have to exist in the database system before using the placement system.
+Each user account should have the username, password and student UID (admin has UID of "0000000000").

 ## How to Use

+### How to try out the placement system?

+Mock data have been created in the database for you to test out the placement system.

+- Ensure that user accounts containing the student information such as UID, username and password are filled in the user_account table in the database.
+- Currently, there are 16 user accounts in the mock database.
+15 student accounts and 1 admin account.
+- Please refer to the **MockDataInstruction.pdf** for more details on how to use the mock data provided.

 #### Login as Admin